AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

     - Data required = 30 days + 7 days = 37 days

 Apart from the minimum data required, Customer AI also works best with recent data.
-In this use case, Customer AI is doing a prediction for the future based on a user’s recent behavioral data.
+In this use case, Customer AI is making a prediction for the future based on a user’s recent behavioral data.
 In other words, more recent data is likely to yield a more accurate prediction.

 ### Customer AI output data